prometheusresearch/baseline-codebase/src/rex.mart/README.rst

     HTSQL-expression-based fields to add on to the base Assessment table.
 It allows you to add columns to the Assessment table that are populated with values that are calculated based of the values of fields within the Assessment itself.
+Not allowed if using ``@ALL`` instruments.
 Each one of these field definitions accepts the following properties:

     name
         This property specifies the name of the field to add to the table.
 This